ziwenzu/website/exampleSite/content/projects.md

 # Working in Progress

-* AI and enforcement
-* Strategic judicial transparency
+* Political Economy of Crime

+* Judicial Legitimacy

+* Incompliance with Autocrats: Enforcement

-* Boosting civil liberty in China
+* Boosting Civil Liberty in China